raspberrypilearning/santa-detector/worksheet.md

 - Click on the drop-down menu on the `sensor value` block and choose `pin7`.
 - Tick the check-box to the left of the block to display the pin value on screen.

 ![Scratch sensing blocks](images/sensing-blocks.png)

 Test the PIR sensor by waving your hand in front of it.
 When it detects movement, the value on the screen should change from `0` to `1`.

 If the value doesn't change, check that the correct pins are connected.

-## Step 3: Draw a sprite and add sound
+## Draw a sprite and add sound

 Click on the 'Costumes' tab and draw a Santa sprite.
 This will be displayed when the PIR senses movement.

 Click on the 'Sounds' tab and import a sound from the 'Electronic' folder.
 I've used a siren called 'Whoop' here.

-## Step 4: Program what happens when the detector spots movement
+## Program what happens when the detector spots movement

 Now we have a sensor that reports when it is on or off, we can use this value to control the flow of our program.